 The Lunar Pokémon, it assists using Lunar Dance.
 A Psychic Pokémon from the fourth generation.

-- Death-or-Glory Attack: Restores your HP, adverse status effects, and boosts your Synergy gauge by quite a bit, but as Lunar Dance faints the user in the handhelds, you can only summon Cresselia once a round, so if misused, it can cost you dearly.
+- Death-or-Glory Attack: Lunar Dance restores your HP, cures adverse status effects, and boosts your Synergy gauge by quite a bit, but as Lunar Dance causes the user to faint in the main games, you can only summon Cresselia once per round, so if misused, it can cost you dearly.

 - Olympus Mons: The legendary Pokémon themed after and representative of the crescent moon, and the counterpart to Darkrai, who appears as a battle Pokémon.
 This leads to the ironic possibility of Darkrai calling Cresselia to its aid in a fight.

 The Destruction Pokémon, it assists using Oblivion Wing.
 A Dark/Flying Pokémon from the sixth generation.

 - Kamehame Hadoken: Its assist attack is this, since it appears to maneuver its wings to form the attack.
 This is combined with a volatile Area of Effect impact that does continual damage to anyone in it.
 However, the AoE doesn't induce any hitstun on its own, so opponents that avoided the beam can just walk out of the damage area if they're caught in it.